gohugoio/hugo/content/contribute/documentation.md

 ```
 ````

-### Code Block Shortcodes
+### Code Block Shortcode

-The Hugo documentation comes with very robust shortcodes to help you add interactive code snippets.
+The Hugo documentation comes with very robust shortcode to help you add interactive code snippets.

 {{% note %}}
 With the `code` shortcodes, *you must include triple back ticks and a language declaration*.
 This was done by design so that the shortcode wrappers were easily added to legacy documentation and will be that much easier to remove if needed in future versions of the Hugo docs.
-We assume that the triple-back-tick syntax will live longer than our current, pretty shortcode.
 {{% /note %}}

 ### `code`

-`code` is the code block shortcode you'll use most often. `code` requires at least a single `file` named parameter.
+`code` is the Hugo docs shortcode you'll use most often. `code` requires has only one required, named parameter: `file`.
 Here is the pattern:

 ````markdown
 {{%/* code file="smart/file/name/with/path.html" download="download.html" copy="true" */%}}